 Toothbrush, toothpaste, floss, mouthwash.
-If you happen to forget to bring anything, you can simply ask the front desk for some.
+If you happen to forget to bring anything, you can simply ask the front desk or concierge for some.

 You’re going to be in the hot sun most of the time, so bring deodorant if you tend to sweat or omit body odor.

 Makeup, optional??
 Yes, you read that right.

 Some women bring a huge collection of makeup wherever they go.
 I also love to wear makeup on vacations!
 But it’ll be hot, humid, and your face will be sweaty and oily from the sun exposure.
 Or, you’ll be beaching and snorkeling so much that you won’t need to wear makeup.

 I find that at all-inclusive resorts, one of the only appropriate times for makeup is when you’re not doing any water activities such as during dinner and at nightly entertainment shows/events.
 Bring only what you need.

 I try not to wash my hair every day, but at the same time, Mexico can get pretty hot and humid.
 A travel-size dry shampoo like this one by amika can come in handy very frequently.

 Make a little bag of the following: ibuprofen, allergy pills, Immodium, ciprofloxacin (or whatever your doctor prescribes for traveler’s diarrhea), bandaids, floss, hand sanitizer, eye drops, lip balm, a sharpie, tape, and extra contact lenses (if applicable).

 Think about the ailments you typically suffer from and have to deal with on a regular basis and adjust the contents of the bag as needed!